edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 <img src="./writeup_images/center_2017_07_17_11_37_22_583.jpg" width="640">

 This data is similar to Data #2, except keeping the **right wheels of the car on the right edge of the road**.
+The same 0.9 steering recovery adjustment was added.

 ---